Lesbian, Gay, Bisexual & Transgender Community Center: History

-The Pat Parker/Vito Russo Center Library is named in honor of individuals who championed LGBT causes in their professional and personal lives.
-The Center Library is a lending library connected with others around the city, sponsor of a monthly reading group, and producer and/or collaborator for literary events of interest to the LGBT community.

 In 1985, the center became the temporary home to the Harvey Milk High School, a program of the Hetrick-Martin Institute.
-The Lesbian Switchboard became a permanent tenant after it was evicted from its former home, and Dignity, a Catholic gay and lesbian religious organization, sought refuge when it was expelled from Catholic churches.
+The Lesbian Switchboard became a permanent tenant after leaving the Women's Liberation Center, and Dignity, a Catholic gay and lesbian religious organization, sought refuge when it was expelled from Catholic churches.

+In 1989, the center commissioned The Center Show, an art exhibit to commemorate the 20th anniversary of the Stonewall riots.
+Some of the pieces in the exhibit included: Adam and Eve by George Martin, Boy on a Wall by Stephen Lack, and Once Upon a Time by Keith Haring.

 The availability of meeting space was a major organizing tool for the LGBT movement in the 1980s and early 1990s.
 Groups that have expanded throughout the nation, such as the AIDS Coalition to Unleash Power (ACT UP), Queer Nation, Lesbian Avengers, and Gay & Lesbian Alliance Against Defamation (GLAAD), had their inception at the center.
 At one point in the early 1990s, the center was hosting regular meetings for more than three hundred groups.

+In 2015, the center completed a $9.2 million renovation, which included numerous improvements to the space, acoustics, and lighting.
+Art from the 1989 The Center Show is prominently showcased throughout the newly renovated space.

-Facilities and Activities
+Facilities and activities

 Every week, 6,000 people visit the center, and more than 300 groups meet in the building.
 These groups range from political activist organizations to social clubs.
 The center also frequently hosts speeches, performances, workshops, and commercially sponsored information sessions.